Local businesses flourishing during the NJCAA Division II soccer tournament

 WICHITA, Kan.
 (KSNW) — Stryker Sports Complex has seen a lot of action the last two days.
 Fans have come from all over to watch the NJCAA Division II soccer tournament.

 Twenty-four teams are competing.
-Twelve men’s and twelve women’s for the first time ever in one city, and Wichita is the host.
+Twelve men’s and 12 women’s for the first time ever in one city, and Wichita is the host.

 Howell said these dollars are key for local businesses who were hurt in the pandemic.